TEXTPOWER/TextKey-RESTLibrary-java/README.md

 Making the API Call
 -------------------

-Once initialized, you can now make a call out to the specific TextKey API using the textkey object you just created.
+Once initialized, you can now make a call out to the specific TextKey API using the TextKeyRest object you just created.

 ```java
 /* Setup the API call parameters */